visheshvaibhav/terraform-aws/README.md

 Additionally, you'll need to set up your AWS credentials as environment variables.
 Follow the steps below to set up your credentials:

-## AWS Access Key : Log in to your AWS account and create an access key if one has not been created already.
+## AWS Access Key:
+Log in to your AWS account and create an access key if one has not been created already.

-## AWS Secret Key : This key is associated with the access key and provides authentication.
+## AWS Secret Key :
+This key is associated with the access key and provides authentication.

 # Steps to Set Up :
   Download and open the main.tf file from this repository in your preferred Integrated Development Environment (IDE) such as Visual Studio Code (VSCode).